PPRO and Scalapay unlock access to BNPL in Southern Europe. Read more

 Privacy notice

 This Privacy Notice will help you understand how we collect, use and protect your personal information.
+If you are a US resident, this policy is also supplemented by our US State-Specific Privacy Notice.

 Click here for the Portuguese version

-Click here for the Spanish version
+Click here for the Spanish version (excl.
+Colombia)

 References to PPRO shall refer to both PPRO UK and PPRO LU, unless the context requires otherwise or specific reference is made to either entity.